Shopify’s earnings outlook plummets as e-commerce concerns rise

 E-commerce stocks have maintained high values for most of the past two years, supported by bets on public reluctance shopping in physical stores during the pandemic.
 But, as consumers gradually revert to old habits and soaring inflation raises questions about spending, analysts warn that the growth in online traffic seen during the pandemic may not prove sustainable for consumers. companies such as Shopify, Amazon.com Inc. and Etsy Inc.

-Last week, Shopify became this year’s Canadian worst performer on the S&P/TSX Composite Index.
+Last week, Shopify became this year’s Canadian worst performer on the S&P;/TSX Composite Index.
 The company has lost more than $155 billion in market value so far this year, down about 69%.
 Also last week, Amazon reported a first-quarter loss of $3.8 billion, compared to a profit of $8.1 billion in the same quarter last year, sending its stock price plummeting.
 The price per share of Etsy, which will report quarterly results on May 4, has fallen 57% in 2022.

 Netflix and Shopify are in trouble and the way forward is anything but clear